Best Angle Grinder for Sharpening Mower Blades

 - Quick stop brake for safer handling

-- Balanced, lightweight feel for control during sharpening
+- Balanced feel for control during sharpening

 - Tool integrates with the M18 battery ecosystem